freshwebio/cloud-uno/README.md

 Cloud::1 provides some google cloud services that are accessible via a HTTP API along with a subset of services that support gRPC.

-All http endpoints are not secure unless you create your own reverse proxy that terminates with TLS, so use "http://" as the protocol for every endpoint.
+All http endpoints are not secure unless you create your own reverse proxy that terminates with TLS, so use "http://" as the protocol scheme for every endpoint.

 *The square brackets `[.*]` represent the service name that can be used in configuration when selecting services to run.*